* Important *

-In WordPress, editing post content and deleting posts is very easy.
+WordPress tasks like editing content and deleting posts simple.

-In this tutorial, you will learn about editing and deleting single posts in WordPress.
-It also explains to use the built-in features of the WordPress Posts Table to perform single and multiple post edits and deletions and provides additional tips that will save you time working with WordPress.
+In this tutorial, you will learn about editing and deleting single posts in WordPress, how to use the built-in features of the WordPress Posts Table for performing individual and multiple edits and post deletions and includes additional tips to save you time working with WordPress.

 - Table Of Posts – Features